 Find out about Square’s fees for all services here.

-Acuity Scheduling has been part of Squarespace since 2019.
-It supports over 50,000 businesses and major corporations worldwide.
+Squarespace Scheduling supports over 50,000 businesses and major corporations worldwide.
 A unique feature is the “Make me look busy” option, which automatically hides some available times so you appear in high demand.

 The paid plans allow you to sync with all the main calendars: Outlook.com, Exchange, Office 365, iCloud and Google Calendar.

-Acuity is a very decent scheduling app with a multitude of features.
+Squarespace Scheduling is a very decent scheduling app with a multitude of features.
+It's especially useful if you already have a website with Squarespace (in fact, we named Squarespace one of the best website builders for a service business.)
 If you have customers in different countries then you find its translation feature useful.
-The only time I wouldn’t recommend it is if you’re in need of a free plan, as the features are too limited compared to other apps.
+The only time I wouldn’t recommend it is if you’re in need of a free plan.

 Using Appointlet is a simple affair due to its clean interface.
 It has enough customization options to satisfy even the most complicated of workplaces, for example, it comes in several languages and comes with unlimited form fields.